Effective Date: July 11, 2011

 (2) Ensure that all missions, projects, and other activities requiring use of the EM spectrum submit to the Center/Facility SM a request for spectrum certification, which shall be submitted to the NTIA, through NASA Headquarters, as early in the procurement cycle as possible.

-(4) Implement the policies, applicable procedures, and spectrum management functions at the Center or JPL and Component Facilities in accordance with this NPD and NASA Headquarters Procurement policies.
+(4) Implement the policies, applicable procedures, and spectrum management functions at the Center or JPL (an FFRDC) and Component Facilities in accordance with this NPD and NASA Headquarters Procurement policies.
 The policies shall ensure that spectrum-dependent missions, programs, or activities shall not receive funding without approval from the Center SM.
 A waiver of this requirement may be granted by the DAA SCaN through the applicable Center SM and Director of Spectrum Policy and Planning.

 (5) Ensure that all RF-related procurements (radio-based communications systems, wireless systems, which include: LAN, WAP, WiFi, Bluetooth, walkie-talkies, wireless microphones; active or passive remote-sensing systems; all systems employing satellite (space) techniques; and any associated Earth-station sites and facilities) are made with the approval of the applicable Center/Facility SM and are in compliance with NASA and Federal regulatory policies.